‘Stranger Things’ Star Joe Keery Shocks Fans With New Bowl Haircut

 Now, fans can’t get Keery’s flattened new ‘do out of their heads.

-After photos of the Stranger Things star’s haircut began to surface, fans began to pay heir respects to Keery’s long lost coif.
+After photos of the Stranger Things star’s haircut began to surface, fans began to pay their respects to Keery’s long-lost coif.
 Fans of the actor took to Twitter to say they couldn’t believe Joe/Steve’s legendary hair is now gone, and some of them seemed to go into full-on meltdown mode.
 Others think the star’s “hotness” clout took a hit.

 You can see some of the social media reaction below.